williamsantosa/ucsc-cs/README.md

 ## Introduction

 - Introduce the computer science degrees
--
+- BS in CS, BA in CS, BS in CSGD
+- State that we will talk about BA vs BS in CS

 ### Quick Note for Non-CS admittees

 - Talk about impacted (CS is impacted)
-- Discuss how hard it is to CS, may only be able to take a few CS classes
+- Discuss how hard it is to switch into CS, may only be able to take a few CS classes or none at all

 ### What is Computer Science?

+- Define CS (study of computers)
-Theory, algorithms, programming languages, architecture.
+- Theory, algorithms, programming languages, architecture.
+- Includes programming, which will happen a lot in lower division
+- Proofs (CSE 16), computer architecture (CSE 12/120), etc

+### Bachelor of Art or Science?

+- Bachelor of Art vs Bachelor of Science
+- List out some class requirements
+- BA is the same as BS until upper division
+- Talk about how one is geared for graduate school and the other provides more flexibility in upper division classes
+- Can always switch from BS to BA
+- BA to BS requires 3.0 GPA and an appeal

+### Computer Science: Computer Game Design

+- Arrian talk about this -- make similar to above

 ## Subjects